|Nutritional Guidelines (per serving)|

 For oval-shaped rolls (the usual bolillo shape), roll the balls between your palms for about 5 seconds to make a cylindrical shape, tapering slightly at the ends.
 Place pieces on one or more baking sheets.
 Cover with a towel and let loaves rise again for about 30 minutes.

 Bake loaves for about 30 minutes, or until browned and cooked through.
 Remove from the oven.
-Cool slightly and eat warm, or let cool completely and store tightly covered.
+Cool slightly and eat warm or let cool completely and store tightly covered.